Credit Cards Travel Credit Cards

 Capital One Venture Rewards Credit Card

 The Capital One Venture Rewards Credit Card is a popular travel rewards card.
-New cardholders can earn a one-time bonus of 75,000 miles once you spend $4,000 on purchases within 3 months from account opening.
-Plus, you’ll get 2 miles per dollar on every purchase, every day, 5 miles per dollar on hotels and rental cars booked through Capital One Travel and 5 miles per dollar on Capital One Entertainment purchases through 12/31/25.
+New cardholders can earn 75,000 bonus miles once you spend $4,000 on purchases within 3 months from account opening.
+Plus, you’ll get 2 miles per dollar on every purchase, every day, 5 miles per dollar on hotels, vacation rentals and rental cars booked through Capital One Travel and 5 miles per dollar on Capital One Entertainment purchases through 12/31/25.

 The Platinum Card® from American Express

-American Express gives you up to a $100 credit for Global Entry or TSA Precheck fees, as well as up to $200 in annual Uber Cash (terms apply).
+American Express gives you up to a $120 credit for Global Entry or TSA Precheck fees (five year plan only), as well as up to $200 in annual Uber Cash (terms apply).
 If you want the premium travel experience, you can take advantage of up to $550 in upgrades and benefits through the Fine Hotels & Resorts Program and a $100 annual credit to use at resorts in The Hotel Collection.
 Cardmembers are given Marriott Bonvoy Gold Elite status and Hilton Honors Gold Status.
 You can also access any of American Express’s 1,200 airport lounges worldwide.
 Enrollment is required for select benefits.

 Rounding out this card’s travel benefits are no foreign transaction fees, car rental insurance, a premium hotline for worldwide assistance, and membership for premium car rental programs.